-At the end of the reporting date, the Group has commitments for future minimum lease payments under non-cancellable operating leases in respect of office premises, office equipment, motor vehicles and other operating facilities are as follows:
+At the end of the financial year, the Group has commitments for future minimum lease payments under non-cancellable operating leases in respect of office premises, office equipment, motor vehicles and other operating facilities are as follows:

-Group
+Gr oup

+2017 2016

-2016 S\$'000 2015 S\$'000
+S\$'000 S\$'000

 Future minimum lease payments payable:

-Within one year 1,510 666
+Within one year 1,583 1,510

-After one year but within five years 1,369 301
+After one year but within five years 1,327 1,369

-2,879 967
+2,910 2,879

-The leases have its remaining lease terms from one month to five years, with an option to renew the lease subject to certain conditions being met.
-Lease payments are increased upon renewal to reflect market rentals.
-There are no restrictions placed upon the Group by entering into these leases.
+The leases have its remaining lease terms from one month to approximately five years, with an option to renew the lease subject to certain conditions being met.
+Operating lease payments represent rents payable by the Group.
 The lease expenditure charged to profit or loss during the financial year is disclosed in Note 8 to the financial statements.